viniciusoliveirabittencourt/zeGlicemia/README.md

 # This command will run the necessary dependencies to run the tests
 ~/zeGlicemia$ npm install

-# Now, enter in the backend directory, to run all commands necessary to run backend
+# Now, enter in the backend directory, to run the command to install all necessary dependencies to run backend
 ~/zeGlicemia$ cd backend
 ~/zeGlicemia/backend$ npm install

-# Now, enter in the frontend directory, to run all commands necessary to run frontend
+# Now, enter in the backend directory, to run the command to install all necessary dependencies to run backend
 ~/zeGlicemia$ cd frontend
 ~/zeGlicemia/frontend$ npm install